-If a Hearing is scheduled under this policy, the Hearing will generally be scheduled for a date that is within six (6) to twelve (12) calendar days of the issuance of the final Investigative Report.
+If a Live Hearing is scheduled under this policy, the Hearing will generally be scheduled for a date that is within ten (10) to twenty (20) calendar days of the issuance of the final Investigative Report, but in any event no sooner that ten (10) calendar days from the issuance of the final Investigative Report.
 Hearing Procedures are described more fully below.